AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-identities.md

 Read more about how [ECIDs are tracked using Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/identity/overview.html?lang=en).

 ECIDs are set using a combination of first-party cookies and Platform Edge Network.
 By default, the first-party cookies are set by the Web SDK.
 To account for browser restrictions on cookie lifespans, you can opt to set and manage your own  first-party cookies instead.
 These are referred to as first-party device IDs (FPIDs).

+>[!IMPORTANT]
+>
+>The [Experience Cloud ID Service extension](https://exchange.adobe.com/experiencecloud.details.100160.adobe-experience-cloud-id-launch-extension.html) is not needed when implementing Adobe Experience Platform Web SDK, as the ID Service functionality is built into Platform Web SDK.

 ## First Party Device ID (FPID)